chetgray/chet.gray_StarWars.WebApi/README.md

 >     - [x] New Stored Procedure: Get Character Information by Name
 >     - [x] New Stored Procedure: Get Character Information by
 >       Allegiance
->     - [ ] New Stored Procedure: Get Character Information by Trilogy
+>     - [x] New Stored Procedure: Get Character Information by Trilogy
->       - [ ] Be sure all your stored procs appropriately JOIN your 2
+>       - [-] Be sure all your stored procs appropriately JOIN your 2
 >         tables to get all your information!
 >     - [ ] New Stored Procedure: INSERT new character information into
 >       the CharacterGeneralInfo table